chandrasekaran-group/chandrasekaran-group.github.io/content/_index.md

 ## News

-- **[01/22/2025]**: Our paper [Generative Monoculture in Large Language Models](https://arxiv.org/abs/2407.02209) and [LOTOS: Layer-wise Orthogonalization for Training Robust Ensembles](https://arxiv.org/abs/2410.05136) has been accepted by ICLR 2025!
+- **[01/22/2025]**: Our paper [LOTOS: Layer-wise Orthogonalization for Training Robust Ensembles](https://arxiv.org/abs/2410.05136) has been accepted by ICLR 2025!
+Congratulations! to all the authors!
+- **[01/22/2025]**: Our paper [Generative Monoculture in Large Language Models](https://arxiv.org/abs/2407.02209) has been accepted by ICLR 2025!
+Congratulations! to all the authors!
 - **[01/19/2025]**: Our lab website is live!